xpublish-community/xpublish/docs/source/tutorial.rst

 * ``/data/.zmetadata``
 * ``/data/{var}/{key}``

-It is also possible to create custom API routes and serve them via the application.
+It is also possible to create custom API routes and serve them via Xpublish.
 In the example below, we create a very minimal application to get the mean value of a given variable in the published dataset:

 .. code-block:: python